endoflife-date/endoflife.date/products/oracle-jdk.md

 ---

 > [Oracle Java SE Development Kit (JDK)](https://www.oracle.com/java/) is a commercial,
 > closed-source, TCK-tested and certified build of OpenJDK.
-Oracle JDK is free of charge for
+Builds of Oracle JDK are available for
-> development and testing, but [may not be for production depending on the release](https://whichjdk.com/#oracle-java-se-development-kit-jdk).
-> Builds of Oracle JDK are available for multiple platforms, including Windows, macOS and Linux.
+> multiple platforms, including Windows, macOS and Linux.

 Oracle JDK follows the same cadence as OpenJDK, with a 6-month rapid-release cycle (since the release of Java 10) and a new LTS release every 2 years (since OpenJDK 17, previously every 3 years).